student86rv/hw29-springTesting/README.md

 3. Integration test for Security

-Fixed bugs found by the mentor in hw-22 ("final" modifier in Constructor Injection, interface hierarchy, constants naming)
+Also fixed bugs found by the mentor in hw-22 ("final" modifier in Constructor Injection, interface hierarchy, constants naming)